-In eastern Iowa, the highly eroded and dissected pre-Illinoian upland and older terraces are mantled by Wisconsin loesses of variable thickness (Ruhe, 1969, Prior; 1976).
+In eastern Iowa, the highly eroded and dissected Illinoian and Pre-Illinoian upland and older terraces are mantled by Wisconsin loesses of variable thickness (Ruhe, 1969; Prior, 1976).
 These sediments are the youngest regionally extensive Quaternary deposits and were deposited between 30,000 and 12,000 years ago.
-Loess is thickest, in the region near the Iowan Erosion Surface (IES) boundary and near local sources (Iowa River valley).
+Loess is thickest in the region near the Iowan Erosion Surface (IES) boundary and near local sources (Wapsipinicon River valley).
 Two loess units were deposited across eastern Iowa, the older Pisgah Formation and the younger Peoria Loess.
 The Pisgah is thin and includes loess and related slope sediments that have been altered by colluvial hillslope processes, pedogenic and periglacial processes.
 The unit is characterized by the presence of a weakly developed soil recognized as the Farmdale Geosol.
 It is not uncommon to see the Farmdale developed throughout the Pisgah and incorporated into the underlying older Sangamon Geosol.
-Most likely the Pisgah loess was deposited on the eastern Iowa landscape from 30,000 to 24,000 years ago (Bettis, 1989) The Pisgah Formation is typically buried by Peoria Formation loess.
-The Peoria Formation loess accmulated on stable landsurfaces in eastern Iowa from 25,000 to 21,000 years ago and was followed by a period of intense cold during the Wisconsin full glacial episode from 21,000 to 16,500 years ago (Bettis, 1989).
-Outside the Iowa Erosion Surface Peoria Loess continued to accumulate until 13,000 B.P; and in some parts of the IES a thin increment of loess accumulated as the climate ameliorated approximately 14,000 to 12,000 years ago.
-This period of intense cold and ensuing upland erosion led to the development of the distinctive landform recognized at the Iowan Erosion Surface (Prior, 1976).
-T During this period surface soils were removed from the Iowan Erosion surface and the Pre-Illinoian till surface was significantly eroded; resulting in the development of a lag deposit referred to as a "stone line".
-The depositional history of the Iowan Surface was under great debate for an extended period of time.
-Early researchers believed the Iowan Surface was a separate glaciation occurring sometime between the Illinois and the Wisconsin episodes.
+Most likely the Pisgah loess was deposited on the eastern Iowa landscape from 30,000 to 24,000 years ago (Bettis, 1989).
+The Pisgah Formation is typically buried by Peoria Formation loess.
+The Peoria Formation loess accumulated on stable landsurfaces in eastern Iowa from 25,000 to 21,000 years ago and was followed by a period of intense cold during the Wisconsin full glacial episode from 21,000 to 16,500 years ago (Bettis, 1989).
+Outside the IES, Peoria Loess continued to accumulate until 13,000 B.P.; and in some parts of the IES a thin increment of loess accumulated as the climate ameliorated approximately 14,000 to 12,000 years ago.
+This period of intense cold and ensuing upland erosion led to the development of the distinctive landform recognized as the IES (Prior, 1976).
+During this period surface soils were removed from the IES and the Pre-Illinoian till surface was significantly eroded; resulting in the development of a lag deposit referred to as a "stone line".
+The depositional history of the IES was under great debate for an extended period of time.
+Early researchers believed the IES was a separate glaciation occurring sometime between the Illinois and the Wisconsin episodes.
 Later work disproved this idea and determined that erosional processes controlled the landscape development (Ruhe et al., 1968).
-Hallberg et al., (1978) revisited the "Iowan Erosion Surface" to further research studies into the mechanisms behind the formation of the erosion surface and to reiterate Ruhe's classic work and to illustrate the need for continued research in the area.
+Hallberg et al. (1978) revisited the "Iowan Erosion Surface" to further research studies into the mechanisms behind the formation of the erosion surface and to reiterate Ruhe's classic work and to illustrate the need for continued research in the area.

 Esling (1984) undertook a regional study to document extensive post Illinoian-age alluvial deposits that had accumulated in major valleys in eastern Iowa.
-He identified three major terrace assemblages with differing stratigraphy and age: Early Phase High Terrace (EPHT), Late Phase High Terrace (LPHT) and Low Terrace (LT).
-EPHT are characterzied by the presence of Peoria and Pisgah Formation sediments overlying a Sangamon Geosol in the underlying alluvium.
+Three major terrace assemblages with differing stratigraphy and age were identified: Early Phase High Terrace (EPHT), Late Phase High Terrace (LPHT) and Low Terrace (LT).
+EPHT deposits are characterized by the presence of Peoria and Pisgah Formation sediments overlying a Sangamon Geosol in the underlying alluvium.
 Esling theorized that these terraces are older than 40,000 years B.P. but younger than the Illinoian sediments in eastern Iowa (Bettis, 1989).
 LPHT deposits are characterized by the presence of Peoria Formation loess grading down into underlying alluvium with no paleosol.
 These terraces developed prior to 25,000 years ago and were buried by loess before 12,500 years ago.
 The LPHT terraces are typically inset into EPHT deposits.
 The LT is the youngest terrace and is not buried by Peoria loess.
 In the map area, eolian dunes (Peoria Formation-sand facies) are present on the terrace surface and indicate this terrace surface was deposited during Late Wisconsin through early Holocene time (12,500 to 10,000 years ago).
-Anderson (1986) conducted an extensive geoarcheology study of the Hawkeye Wildlife area.
-He identified a Woodfordian age high terrace which is correlative with Esling's LT, and Holocene-age Low and Intermediate terraces.
-Anderson's intermediate terrace was an active floodplain throughout the early and mid-Holocene.
-Alluvial fan development was active along the northern margin of the Hawkeye Wildlife area during this same time period and continued to late Holocene times.
-During late Holocene time the alluvial history of the Iowa River valley has been dominated by lateral stream migration and channel belt formation.